PSFS Building: Loews Hotel

 Daroff Design, Inc. was in charge of decorating the interiors.
 Daroff Design and Loews decided International style would not provide the atmosphere hotel guests sought and predominantly used the Art Deco style instead.
 Critics criticized the use of Art Deco, saying Daroff Design did not understand the International style and cheapened the original building.
 However, one architecture critic said "Daroff's flamboyant approach allows Howe and Lescaze's contribution to have its own identity, and Daroff to have hers."
 Karen Daroff said, "Our first instinct was to stay with the minimal design of the International style but we did need to soften it.
 We took almost a cinematic approach, using Hollywood's view of the '20s and '30s, juxtaposed with the abstract geometry."

 The banking hall was converted to the Millennium Hall Ballroom.
 Separated by a metal and glass screen, the mezzanine levels are used as pre-function space and dining areas.
 Located by the 12th Street entrance on the ground floor, the lobby is decorated by the original vault door from the third-floor mezzanine, the bronze ceiling from the safe deposit box area, and the tellers' counters from the banking hall.
 Designed to mimic the building's original style, the lobby contains stainless-steel columns that replicate the ones found on the mezzanine, and the walls are of wood and marble.
-The ground floor also contains a Solefood Restaurant, Bar, and Lounge and a street-level, glass-walled news studio for the NBC affiliate WCAU.
+The ground floor also contains the Bank & Bourbon (formerly Solefood) Restaurant, Bar, and Lounge and a street-level, glass-walled news studio for the NBC affiliate WCAU.

 Reception

 The design of the PSFS Building elicited both early criticism and praise.
 In the March 1931 issue of T-Square Club Journal Elbert Conover said, "The day will come when even in America, we will become skillful enough to meet economic pressure without forcing upon the community such ugliness and illogical designing."
 The PSFS Building was one of only two U.S. skyscrapers included in the 1932 International style exhibition at the Museum of Modern Art.
 Run by Henry-Russell Hitchcock and Philip Johnson, the exhibition was where the term International style was coined.
 The PSFS Building was praised for its cantilevering facade and the building's organization of shops on the first floor, the banking hall on the second floor, offices above and the service tower in the back.

 Unlike the PSFS Building, the design of the other skyscraper—New York City's McGraw-Hill Building—was more due to necessity of publishing operations and zoning restrictions than following an architectural movement.
 Hitchcock and Johnson were critical of both building's use of ornamental signage at the top.
 However, Lescaze and Howe's design was not featured at the 1932 Architectural League of New York Annual Exhibition after the skyscraper was deemed as having an ugly and illogical design.
 Howe responded by saying "Like all institutions which have become traditional, it tends to resent change."